kpath/Vagrant-CRS/README.md

   - Oracle Commerce Content Acquisition System 11.1 for Linux
   - Oracle Commerce Experience Manager Tools and Frameworks 11.1 for Linux
   - Oracle Commerce Guided Search Platform Services 11.1 for Linux
-- **Unzip everything except V46389-01.zip (Experience Manager Tools and Frameworks)**.
-This zipfile expands to a `cd` directory containing an installer.
-The provisioning scripts will unzip this file for you.
+- **Unzip everything**  The Experience Manager Tools and Frameworks zipfile (V46389-01.zip) expands to a `cd` directory containing an installer.
+It's not strictly required to unzip this file.
+If you don't unzip V46389-01.zip the provisioner will do it for you.

 ### JDK 1.7